 Reminding readers that using positive language, highlighting the benefits of taking the desired action, and showing appreciation can go far in building rapport and garnering support for an appeal letter.

-Proofread and edit the letter before sending it.
+Proofread and review the letter carefully before sending it.
 A well-written, concise letter shows off your professionalism while increasing its chances of being taken seriously by readers.

 An effective appeal letter requires genuineness and honesty when writing one.
 When approaching writing such letters for influence or change, remember that their primary function should be persuasion; by being true to yourself and remaining genuine with your values and principles when persuasion becomes the goal, your appeal letter can come across more effectively, and sincerity will prevail over forceful efforts at manipulation.